 Published Nursery Admissions Number (PNAN)

-This is the number of places we intend to make available for our normal nursery/ intake.
+This is the number of places we intend to make available for our normal nursery intake.
 Once we set this number, we will not refuse admission for applications below the PNAN.
 If there is unexpectedly high demand and we believe we could admit more children, we inform Devon County Council’s Early Years and Childcare Team and either some children will be admitted above the PNAN or we will increase the PNAN.
 The number of children that can be admitted will depend on their age, the amount of floor space we have and whether additional staff will be required.

 The trustees also factor in the local demand for places.
 If there is a change to the PNAN part way through the year this will be published.